Pehr Magnebrant

 Pehr Magnebrant (born 30 September 1970) is a Swedish professional golfer.

 Magnebrant played on the Challenge Tour 1992–2004 and won twice.
-His first professional win came in 1998 in Riva dei Tessali, near Castellaneta, Italy, were he beat future PGA Tour winner John Senden in a play-off.
+His first professional win came in 1998 in Riva dei Tessali, near Castellaneta, Italy, where he beat future PGA Tour winner John Senden in a play-off.

 He also played 19 events on the European Tour where his best performance was a tie for seventh at the 2001 Madeira Island Open.